 $17,500 / $175,000 = 10%

-This means the investor earns a 10% annual return on the capital they physically invested.
+You are earning a 10% annual return on the capital you physically put into the deal.

 Why Cash on Cash Is Crucial

-It provides insight into how effectively your money is being put to work—not just how well the property performs on paper.
+Put simply, it shows how effectively your money is being put to work, not just how well the property performs on paper.

-While highly practical, Cash on Cash Return does not capture property appreciation, tax benefits, or long-term IRR.
-It also varies significantly based on how a deal is financed, meaning two identical properties can produce very different Cash on Cash figures.
+Still, Cash on Cash Return does not capture property appreciation, tax benefits, or long-term IRR.
+It also shifts dramatically based on how you structure the financing, meaning two identical properties can produce very different Cash on Cash figures depending on your loan terms. buying in high-value European markets often means lower Cash on Cash figures offset by stronger appreciation dynamics, which is exactly why you need both metrics in your toolkit.

 Cap Rate vs Cash on Cash: Calculation Formulas

-Cap Rate vs. Cash on Cash: Pros & Cons
+Cap Rate vs. Cash on Cash: Pros and Cons

-Although Cap Rate and Cash on Cash Return are both essential real estate metrics, they each come with distinct strengths and limitations.
-Knowing when and how to apply them is critical for building an accurate investment thesis and minimizing risk.
+Both Cap Rate and Cash on Cash Return are essential metrics, but each carries distinct strengths and real limitations.
+Knowing when to lean on one over the other is what separates sharp investors from those building on incomplete analysis.

 ✅ Pros: